Unbiased likelihood estimation of the Langevin diffusion for animal movement modelling: Numerical experiment

 \subsection{Simulation study I}

 In the first numerical experiment we simulated 100 tracks with step-size $0.01$ and thinned them to each of the step-sizes $\Delta_t \in \{0.05, \ 0.1, \ 0.2, \ 0.5, \ 1\}$, with $n = 5000$ observations per track.
 For each of the tracks we estimated the parameters $\Vec{\beta}$ and $\gamma^2$ using the BBIS likelihood approximation.
-The number of bridges used was $M=50$ and the number of nodes used in the bridges were chosen such that the importance sampling step size $h$ was $0.01$.
+We used $M=50$ bridges and a number of nodes such that the importance sampling step size $h$ was $0.01$.
 The resulting estimates of $\Vec{\beta}$ and $\gamma$ are shown in Figure~\ref{fig:sim1}.

 We observe in Figure~\ref{fig:sim1} that the variance decreases when $\Delta_t$ increases; this can be explained by the fact that increasing $\Delta_t$ while keeping the number of observation constant increases the time spanned by the measurements and therefore makes them explore more of the RSF.
 Figure~\ref{fig:sim1} also shows that there is no considerable bias present in the estimates for any of the values of $\Delta_t$ tested.